mayconvm/crud-from-doctrine/README.md

 * Create new Controller
 * Create new Controlle APIRest
 * Create new Form based in Doctrine entity
-* Create new Validate for Form based in Doctrine entity
+* Create new Validator for Form based in Doctrine entity

 ## Requiriments